For Health Professionals

 - Our higher dose regimens allow patients to go for longer periods of time in between maintenance infusions, saving them money and inconvenience.

 - Our ability to co-administer propofol along with ketamine makes the patient’s experience more pleasant.

-After referral and evaluation, most psychiatric patients are scheduled to receive an initial round of 6 one-hour infusions of ketamine over the course of a 2 week period.
-Some pain patients require infusions longer than one hour.
+After referral and evaluation, most patients are scheduled to receive an initial series of 4-6 infusions over a 2 to 3 week period.

 We evaluate patients after three infusions — if no benefit is being achieved, the treatments are usually discontinued (there are some exceptions).
 Patients with depression are monitored both by their subjective symptoms as well as objectively by using the QIDS (Quick Inventory of Depression Symptomatology) scale.

-Ketamine infusions have been shown to be beneficial in approximately 60–70% of patients suffering from depression, though some patients require doses that are unsafe when administered by non-anesthesiologists.
+Ketamine infusions have been shown to be beneficial in approximately 60–70% of patients suffering from depression as well as chronic pain and opioid dependence.
 Ketamine is usually helpful in other conditions such as OCD and PTSD.
 Patients with PTSD are followed objectively with a PTSD Checklist.
-Effectiveness in treating pain conditions ranges widely.
 Please see the medical literature research section below for detailed results.